 CityObjectGroup

 When exporting city object groups, also group members are written to the target CityGML dataset (cf. chapter 5.4).
-Per default, group members are given by value (i.e., inline the group feature) and only group members satisfying the export filter settings are considered.
+Group members are always given by reference (i.e., the grp:member property uses an xlink:href reference to point to the group member in the dataset) and only group members satisfying the export filter settings are considered.